aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/axes/date-axis/_index.md

     // Set the direction for the axis text to be vertical chart.GetCategoryAxis().GetTickLabels().SetDirectionType(ChartTextDirectionType::Vertical);

-    // Fill the PlotArea area with nothing chart.GetPlotArea().GetArea().GetFillFormat().SetFillType(FillType::None);
+    // Fill the PlotArea with nothing
+    chart.GetPlotArea().GetArea().GetFillFormat().SetFillType(FillType::None);

     // Set max value of Y axis